anuragal/rq/README.md

 UPDATE: Update rq/worker.py to remove os.fork() calls so that this code can work on windows.
+Currently this code is working fine on windows but sometimes worker needs to be restarted as it is not picking the tasks.

 RQ (_Redis Queue_) is a simple Python library for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed